canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 View example of the divided list pattern
 </a></div>

-## Dotted with horizontal divider
+## Bulleted with horizontal divider

-You can combine both `.is-dotted` and `.p-list--divided` to style a list with horizontal dividers and dots.
+You can combine both `.has-bullet` and `.p-list--divided` to style a list with horizontal dividers and bullets.

-<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-dotted/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-bulleted/" class="js-example">
-View example of the dotted divided list pattern
+View example of the bulleted divided list pattern
 </a></div>

 ## Ordered lists with horizontal divider